slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"The grass is always greener on the side that is fertilized with bullshit."
 -- Morgan Housel*

-> *"Society: Be yourself.
-Society: Not like that."
--- Unknown*

 > *"Give me a museum and I’ll fill it."
 -- Pablo Picasso*